Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Algebras and observables

-\begin{lemma} Dimension is independent of the choice of observable structure. \end{lemma} \begin{proof} We will depict two distinct observable structures in green and red respectively.
-Then, repeatedly relying on compactness we have
+\begin{lemma} Dimension is independent of the choice of observable structure. \end{lemma} \begin{proof} We will depict the two distinct observable structures in green and red respectively.
+Then, repeatedly relying on $\dag$-compactness we have: \bc \inlinegraphic{8.5em}{Proofcomp} \ec so the circles induced by the two observable structures coincide. \end{proof} \begin{remark} In the language of $\dag$-compact categories, the circle is formed by taking the trace of the identity morphism; in a finite dimensional Hilbert space this will always give the dimension, hence the terminology $\dim A$. \end{remark}